bahrus/xtal-method/README.md

 Is a custom element required in order to accomplish the localness feature of \<xtal-method\>?
 Alas, no, not when support for support for [import.meta](http://2ality.com/2017/11/import-meta.html) becomes widespread.
 I think.
 Still, the hope is that this custom element will reduce annoying boilerplate code, as we shall see.

-\<xtal-method\> only recognizes two properties currently:  input and renderer.
+\<xtal-method\> only recognizes two key, required properties for anything to happen:  input and renderer.

-As the input property of \<xtal-method\> changes, the renderer will generate the html output, and insert it adjacent to the \<xtal-method\> element instance.
+As the input property of \<xtal-method\> is established and then changes, the renderer will generate the html output, and insert it adjacent to the \<xtal-method\> element instance, or update it the same target element later.
+See server-side processing section below for an alternative.

 The script tag inside the \<xtal-method\> will apply all the export const's to the xtal-method tag.
 So the initial input property can also be specified  (server-side generated)  within the script tag.
 This might be useful for the first paint display, and then the input property of the custom element can change based on ajax calls prompted by user actions for subsequent renders: